cjdbarlow/bedside-notebook/disease/cns/cerebral-palsy.md

 #Cerebral Palsy

 Cerebral palsy is a collective term describing a group of neurological disorders.
-CP is:
+Cerebral Palsy is:
 * Characterised by varying impediments to function:
 	* Motor
 	* Sensory